ABWEBIT/web-components/docs/web-components.md

 # Web Components

+## Basics

-The class name must always start with a capital letter. (example: WebComponent)\
+The class name of a web component must start with a capital letter, like any regular JavaScript class. (example: WebComponent)\
 The class "WebComponent" must extend HTMLElement.
 ```javascript
 class WebComponent extends HTMLElement{}